• Home

 Sony previously sold mobile devices through a joint venture with Ericsson (NASDAQ: ERIC) called Sony Ericsson.
 The company launched its first Xperia device in 2008 and its first Android phone in 2010.
 In 2012, Sony bought out Ericsson’s stake and rebranded the division as Sony Mobile.

-Sony fared well in the smartphone market at first, but competition from Samsung (NASDAQOTH: SSNLF) and Apple (NASDAQ: AAPL) in the high-end market and the saturation of the midrange market reduced its market share to less than 1% by 2018, according to Counterpoint Research.
+Sony initially fared well in the smartphone market, but competition from Samsung (NASDAQOTH: SSNLF) and Apple (NASDAQ: AAPL) in the high-end market and the saturation of the midrange market reduced its market share to less than 1% by 2018, according to Counterpoint Research.
 Canalys claims that Sony controls less than 9% of the smartphone market in its home market of Japan, which was once a major stronghold for the brand.

 Sony tried to stage a comeback this year with new phones with ultrawide 4K OLED screens, but the devices were poorly received.
 PC Magazine recently noted that the Xperia X10 Plus “offers solid performance for a mid-range phone, but poor battery life, unimpressive build quality, and a high price tag make it a hard sell.”